Full List of 2017-2018 Officially Renewed Shows For CBS, NBC, ABC, FX, Fox, Hulu, Netflix, And More

-The last few days have been really difficult for a lot of people as their TV series have been canceled, but not everything has been overly bad news for everyone.
-While many shows have seen their runs unexpectedly end, there are also many across the major networks and streaming services which have been officially renewed to carry on for another season or two.
-Now, it’s time to check out the list of shows which have been officially renewed for 2017-2018.
+The last few days have been really difficult for a lot of people as their TV series have been canceled, but not everything has been bad news.
+While many shows have seen their runs unexpectedly end, there are also many across the major networks and streaming services that have been officially renewed for another season or two.
+Now, it’s time to check out the list of shows that have been officially renewed for 2017-2018.

 A number of TV series have already received their official renewals before this past week, but there has been a lot of action over the last couple of days.
-As reported by Deadline, The Big Bang Theory will be back for seasons 11 and 12, but they’ve known that since March.
+As reported by Deadline, The Big Bang Theory will be back for Seasons 11 and 12, but they’ve known that since March.

 It is time to look at the full list of officially renewed shows across all networks as of May 12, 2017.
 More series may be added, but the list is already quite long.
 These TV series have officially been renewed and will return to TV for at least the end of 2017 and into 2018.

-If a series has not been “officially renewed” by its network or company, it is not on the list as its fate is still unknown.
-ABC, Fox, The CW, NBC, CBS, and many other networks have a lot of decisions to make and while these shows may be renewed, they’ll have to think long and hard about others.
+If a series has not been officially renewed by its network or company, it is not on the list, as its fate is still unknown.
+ABC, Fox, The CW, NBC, CBS, and many other networks have a lot of decisions to make, and while these shows may be renewed, they’ll have to think long and hard about others.

 A few series on this list also are brand new or have premiere dates set during the summer.